 Step 1: Set Up Your React Application

-To begin, you'll need to set up a new React project where we will integrate the SuperViz SDK for real-time synchronization.
+To begin, you'll need to set up a new React project where we will integrate SuperViz for real-time synchronization.

 1. Create a New React Project